SAN MATEO COUNTY SHERIFF’S OFFICE RANGE USE BY THE PUBLIC

 • No armor piercing, steel core, bi-metal, or tracer ammunition allowed

-• NO LIVE AMMO or misfired ammo is to be placed in the trash cans.
-Notify an RSO and hand misfired ammo for disposal.
+• No live ammo or misfired ammo is to be placed in the trash cans.
+Notify an RSO and hand them misfired ammo for disposal.

 GUESTS & BEHAVIOR